Practical-ML/marketing-mix-modelling/README.md

 # marketing-mix-modelling
-Discussing and experimenting with marketing mix modelling (MMM) - with code examples
+Discussing process and experimenting with marketing mix modelling (MMM) - with code examples

 <h2>Read the Medium posts</h2>